-Academy Safeguarding Lead Date of assessment Date for review PHIA Tom Jordan (Principal) 01.09.23 July 2024
+Academy Safeguarding Lead Date of assessment Date for review

-Risk area Existing measures Desired outcome Risk owner Planned completion date Red Amber Green Welfare and safeguarding Staff or contracted providers are not aware of the school procedure for handling Prevent concerns and/or do not feel comfortable sharing issues internally Staff have received appropriate training and are familiar with the school safeguarding policy All staff are aware of the safeguarding procedure and that violent extremism and radicalisation is included within it.
+Risk area Existing measures Desired outcome Risk owner Planned completion date Red Amber Green Welfare and safeguarding Staff or contracted providers are not aware of the school procedure for handling Prevent concerns and/or do not feel comfortable sharing issues internally.
+Staff have received appropriate training and are familiar with the school safeguarding policies.
+DBS - single entry point Awareness training extends to volunteers as part of the Induction process.
+All staff are aware of the safeguarding procedure and that violent extremism and radicalisation is included within it.
 The Designated Safeguarding Lead is the point of contact.
 Staff receive training in the safeguarding process.
-T Jordan 6 th September 2023 Learners are radicalised by factors internal or external to the school Learners have received training in critical thinking as part of the curriculum Tutorials on e- safety and anti- bullying have been created which include guarding against extremism.
-T Jordan N Ellis 20 th September 2023 The school is not linked in with statutory partners and/or does not feel comfortable sharing extremism related concerns externally The school communicates regularly with statutory partners regarding a range of concerns Key staff understands what is meant by the terms radicalisation and extremism and are comfortable sharing concerns about radicalisation and extremism.
-T Jordan 6 th September 2023 Curriculum and learning Learners are exposed by school staff or contracted providers to messaging supportive of Appropriate whistleblowing and safeguarding policies for assessing concerns raised The School has clear and visible policies and procedures for managing whistle-blowing and complaints T Jordan 6 th September 2023
+SLT UoBAT n/a on-going GREEN Learners are radicalised by factors internal or external to the school.
+Learners have received training in critical thinking as part of the curriculum.
+Annual Safer Internet Week held during Term 3.
+Online Safety, Social Media and ICT Acceptable Use policies available on Churchwood Primary Academy website and / or Brighton Academies Trust website.
+Tutorials on e- safety and anti- bullying have been created which include guarding against extremism.
+SLT UoBAT n/a GREEN The school is not linked in with statutory partners and/or does not feel comfortable sharing The school communicates regularly with statutory partners regarding a range of concerns.
+Key staff understands what is meant by the terms radicalisation and extremism and are comfortable